What is Suede? A Guide to Men's Leather & What It's Made of

 Different Types of Suede

-Suede leather can be made from various animal hides, each offering unique textures, softness, and durability.
+Suede leather can be made from various leather hide, each offering unique textures, softness, and durability.

 Cow Suede